 What exactly is Fair Trade clothing?

 But that’s only one part of Fair Trade Certification.
 The other part involves what’s known as a “financial premium.”
-For each product made in the factory, MEC pays an extra amount (1–10% of the price we pay for the product, depending on the premium rate determined by Fair Trade USA).
-This premium goes directly into a bank account that’s managed by the workers themselves.
-To decide what to do with the premium funds, workers elect their peers to a Fair Trade Committee.
+For each Fair Trade Certified product purchased by MEC, we pay an extra amount (1–10% of the price we pay for the product, depending on the premium rate determined by Fair Trade USA).
+This premium goes directly into a worker-controlled Community Development Fund at origin.
+To decide what to do with the Fair Trade Community Development funds, workers elect their peers to a Fair Trade Committee.
 The committee members figure out what’s needed most by local households and the community, then develop several potential projects to address those needs.
-All workers vote on these projects to decide how the Fair Trade premium funds get used for that year.
+All workers vote on these projects to decide how the Fair Trade Community Development funds are invested for that year.

 How MEC works with Fair Trade USA